bryanibit/blog.io/_posts/2017-7-18-ROS-tutorial.md

 ```
 ros::spinOnce();
 ```

 If you were to add a subscription into this application, and did not have ros::spinOnce() here, your callbacks would never get called.

+## Write a subscribe node

+        ros::NodeHandle n;
+        ros::Subscriber sub = n.subscribe("chatter", 1000, chatterCallback);
+订阅chatter，回调函数是chatterCallback, The 2nd argument is the queue size, in case we are not able to process messages fast enough.
+In this case, if the queue reaches 1000 messages.

+        ros::spin();
+*ros::spin()* enters a loop, calling message callbacks as fast as possible.